IntuitDeveloper/SampleApp-CRUD-PHP/README.md

 SampleApp-CRUD-PHP

 <p>Welcome to the Intuit Developer's PHP Sample App for CRUD operations.</p>
 <p>This sample app is meant to provide working examples of how to integrate your app with the Intuit Small Business ecosystem.
-Specifically, this sample application demonstrates the following:</p>
+Specifically, this sample app demonstrates the following:</p>

 <ul>
 	<li>Create, Read, Query, Update, Delete, Void entities.</li>
 	<li>All operations are performed using QuickBooks PHP SDK.</li>
 </ul>

-<p>Please note that while these examples work, features not called out above are not intended to be taken and used in production business applications.
+<p>Note that while these examples work, features not called out above are not intended to be taken and used in production business applications.
 In other words, this is not a seed project to be taken cart blanche and deployed to your production environment.</p>

 <p>For example, certain concerns are not addressed at all in our samples (e.g., security, privacy, scalability).
 In our sample apps, we strive to strike a balance between clarity, maintainability, and performance where we can.
 However, clarity is ultimately the most important quality in a sample app.</p>